kuzzleio/koncorde/doc/terms/index.md

 }
 ```

-But will not match this document, because the document `foo` property is missing some values.
+But will not match this document, because the `foo` array is missing the value `3` from the filter.

 ```js
 {